Day/night cricket

 Day/night cricket, also known as floodlit cricket, is a cricket match that is played either totally or partially under floodlights in the evening.
 The first regular cricket to be played under floodlights occurred during World Series Cricket, unsanctioned by the International Cricket Council (ICC), attracting large crowds to see some of the world's best players compete in Australia and the West Indies.
 In 1979, when the ICC and World Series Cricket came to an understanding, the first floodlit One Day International was played, also in Australia.
 Floodlit cricket has since been played around the world, although England was slow to take it up due to their climate.

-Floodlit first-class cricket was first played in 1994, when the concept was tried during the Sheffield Shield.
+Floodlit first-class cricket was first played in 1994, when the concept was tried during Australia's Sheffield Shield series.
 Day/night cricket is now commonplace in one-day cricket and Twenty20 cricket.
 For instance, all 27 matches in the 2014 ICC World Twenty20 were day/night matches, as were most matches in the 2011 Cricket World Cup.

 In October 2012, the International Cricket Council recast the playing conditions for Test matches, permitting day/night Test matches.
 The first day/night Test Match took place between Australia and New Zealand at the Adelaide Oval, Adelaide on 27 November 2015, 36 years to the day from the first ICC-sanctioned day/night match.

 History

 The crowd at Eden Gardens on the first day of the first day/night Test match in India.

-Although the idea was birthed in the western Adelaide suburb of Cowandilla in the 1930s, which led to an 11 team electric light cricket competition there in the 1930s, it is believed that the first match played under floodlights in England was on 11 August 1952, between Middlesex County Cricket Club and Arsenal Football Club.
+Although the idea was born in the western Adelaide suburb of Cowandilla in the 1930s, which led to an 11 team electric light cricket competition, it is believed that the first match played under floodlights in England was on 11 August 1952, between Middlesex County Cricket Club and Arsenal Football Club.
 The match was a benefit for Jack Young, and was not the first benefit match held between the two sides.
 Floodlights at Arsenal Stadium had been installed in the summer of 1951, and were first used for football in October 1951.
 The cricket match took place at 19:30, the lights were turned on towards the end of the first innings, in which Arsenal were batting.
 A public announcement was made, advising spectators (of which there were just over 7,000) to "Keep your eye on the ball, when you see it coming keep low.
 The batsmen will try to keep it down, but they can't promise."
 The match was televised on the BBC, with over a million viewers tuning in to watch the spectacle.
 The Times was not convinced of the success of floodlights in cricket, mischievously asking: "What is to prevent non-stop Test matches where the last wicket falls as the milkman arrives?"